chi0tzp/svm-gsu/README.md

 - linear variant (**LSVM-GSU**) was first proposed in **[1]**, and
 - its kernel version, i.e., Kernel SVM with Isotropic Gaussian Sample Uncertainty (**KSVM-iGSU**), was first proposed in **[2]**.

 If you want to use one of the above classifiers, please consider citing the appropriate [papers](#references).
 Below, detailed guidelines are given on how to [build](#0-prerequisites-and-build-guidelines) the code,  [prepare](#1-files-format) the input data files to the appropriate format (example files are given accordingly), and [use](#2-usage) the built binaries for training and/or testing SVM-GSU.
-A [toy example](#toy-example) is also given so as to illustrate ???'s basic usage.
+A [toy example](#toy-example) is also given so as to illustrate algorithms' basic usage.